hmaltaurodev/node-pos-restapi/readme.md

-# Pós Graduação UNIPAR 2022
+# Postgraduate UNIPAR 2022

-## Especialização NodeJs
+## Specialization NodeJs

-> Api criada para trabalho final da materia de NodeJs.
+> Api created for final work on NodeJs
+> Create by: Henrique Augusto Maltauro

+Api runs on port 3000
+It's all documented with swagger, which can be accessed by the route `/api-docs/`